HemoCell Getting Started¶

 The main external dependency Palabos has to be added and patched.

-version with an additional small patch.
+We currently support the v2.2.1 version with an additional small patch.
 This can be done in two ways.

 1. To automatically download this specific Palabos version and apply our patch, run the setup script